 How much does it cost to buy US shares with IG?

-There are two ways to ‘buy’ US shares with IG: trading CFDs or buying physical shares.
+There are three ways to ‘buy’ US shares with IG: spread betting, trading CFDs or buying physical shares.
 How much it costs will depend on which method you choose.
 The table below illustrates how the costs to get exposure to $12,750 of Tesla stock, which is equivalent to 17 shares (quoted at $750 a share, at a GBP/USD rate of 1.305).